 SAT is a Computer-based test taken along with a group of students in a classroom and the entire test is proctored by a human proctor.
-It is a 2 Hours long test.
+It is 2 hours 14 minutes (with break) long test.

 SAT TEST Pattern